John Wick (film): Development

-While Reeves was negotiating his involvement, he sent the script to Chad Stahelski and David Leitch, both of whom had worked with him as stunt coordinators and performers on the initial The Matrix trilogy of films and later projects, and had founded the action, design, and stunt company 87Eleven Productions.
+While Reeves was negotiating his involvement, he sent the script to Chad Stahelski and David Leitch, both of whom had worked with him as stunt coordinators and performers on the first three films in The Matrix franchise and later projects, and had founded the action, design, and stunt company 87Eleven Productions.
 (Note: Attributed to multiple references:) He recommended them to choreograph or direct the action sequences, feeling their style matched the script's tone.
 Stahelski and Leitch were interested in the variety of action scenes, but they wanted to direct the film itself.
 Stahelski and Leitch gained Reeves's support after pitching him their vision of an assassin thriller with a realistic tone in an otherworldly setting, in which John was an urban legend.
 (Note: Attributed to multiple references:) Reeves said they impressed him with their intent to make each character memorable and thoughts on the theme of living a double life.
 In May, Reeves was confirmed for the lead role, and Stahelski and Leitch were to direct it.

 For the next two months, Kolstad and Reeves spent weekends rewriting the script six times to fit Reeves's acting style.
-John was made younger, and Reeves, then 49-years-old, intended to portray him as a 35-year-old.
+John was made younger, and Reeves, then 49, intended to portray him as 35.
 Dialogue was trimmed to emphasize John's slick and tough persona; a five-page conversation between John and the priest was trimmed to John simply responding "Uh-huh".
 They decided not to depict the impossible task that earned John his freedom, believing they should never show his life before Helen's death.